scraggo/scraggo.github.io/content/blog/tech/contributing-to-open-source-is-type-checking.md

 It was scary working with a team of people I've never worked with before.
 They started making comments and code suggestions soon after I made the PR.

-The types part of TypeScript code was challenging for me.
+Handling types/custom types was challenging for me since I don't work with TypeScript day to day.
 There was a good bit of back and forth about:

 - the choice to make a new union type or just inline existing types
 - where and when to cast types